 Interpretation is what is mainly tested in the data interpretation section of CAT.
-A single misinterpretation from the hidden texts might result in negative marks.
+A single misinterpretation of the hidden texts might result in negative marks.
 Look out for words like maximum/minimum, must be, can be, possible, etc. in the question.
-These are the words which will ensure your correct interpretation of the questions posed.
+These are the words that will ensure your correct interpretation of the questions posed.

 - Organize the data: